-Private schools form an important part of the education system.
+Private schools in Colombia form an important part of the education system.
 There are also numerous international schools in cities across the country.
-Though there is no specific regulation for or against homeschooling in Colombia, it isn't a common practice.

 The school year generally starts in January and ends in November for public schools.
 Private schools tend to use a different calendar, starting in August or September and finishing in June.